How to Export WhatsApp Chat to PDF: 5 Proven Methods

 -

-Google Docs preserved every emoji and timestamp in our test.
+Google Docs preserves emoji and timestamps reliably.
 The only quirk: long single-line messages wrap oddly at the right margin.
 If that bothers you, change Google Docs to landscape (File > Page setup > Orientation) before downloading.

-For faster one-shot conversions without a Google account, we’ve had good luck with Files by Google’s built-in print function.
+For faster one-shot conversions without a Google account, Files by Google’s built-in print function works well.
 Long-press the .txt, tap Print, then choose Save as PDF as the printer.
 Android 12 and up ships with a PDF printer by default.

 #Export WhatsApp Chat to PDF on iPhone